ros-workshop/manipulation/README.md

 So, where does these come from?
 Spend some time now searching through the `universal_robot` directory under `Workshop`.
-Can you find the config file where the controllers are defined, and when the are loaded?
+Can you find the config file where the controllers are defined, and when they are loaded?

 <details><summary>Click to see the files</summary>
 <p>